“Teaching children to read is a fundamental moral obligation of the society.”

 https://onlinelibrary.wiley.com/doi/abs/10.1002/9781119095699.ch9

 The ‘balanced’ word reading approach (NLS.
-Searchlights) was used in England’s schools for nearly a decade and is still used in some schools outside the discrete phonics lesson.
+Searchlights) was used in England’s schools for nearly a decade and is still used in some schools outside of KS1 phonics lessons or in KS2.
 It is notable that those in education who are opposed to synthetic phonics, have to this day, ”failed to demonstrate that their preferred method yields as good or better results than a synthetic phonics programme.
 Their method seems to be to merely attack the Clackmannanshire study and thereby imply that the approach that they advocate is as good or better, without collecting any supportive data.”
 (Johnston & Watson)

 ”Those who have an opposing view [of synthetic phonics] have yet to produce any data showing that their favoured approach produces greater long-term benefits.”